trackmania-rl/tmrl/readme/competition.md

 In this iteration, competitors race on the default `tmrl-test` track (plain road) by solving the `Full` version of the [TrackMania 2020 Gym environment](https://github.com/trackmania-rl/tmrl#gym-environment) (the `LIDAR` version is also accepted).

 - The `action space` is the default TrackMania 2020 continuous action space (3 floats between -1.0 and 1.0).
 - The `observation space` is a history of 4 raw snapshots along with the speed, gear, rpm and 2 previous actions.
 The choice of camera is up to you as long as you use one of the default.
+You are also allowed to use colors if you wish (set the `"IMG_GRAYSCALE"` entry to `false` in `config.json`).
 - The `control frequency` is 20 Hz.

 An entry to the competition simply needs to be a working implementation of the [ActorModule](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/actor.py) interface.